SOURCE APPROVALS FOR AGGREGATES

 A. Quality

-For Fine Aggregate (glacial sands) for Portland Cement Concrete (4110), meet the requirements in the Table below.
+For Fine Aggregate (glacial sands) for Portland Cement Concrete (4110) and Class L (4111) for Portland Cement Concrete, meet the requirements in the Table below.
 Sampling for approval should be a minimum of three samples taken at a frequency of one per 2,000 tons or one per week once the working depth has been established.

 Fine Aggregate Quality